rapidsai/cudf/cpp/docs/DOCUMENTATION.md

 ## Markdown

 The doxygen tool supports a limited set of markdown format in the comment block including links, tables, lists, etc.
 In some cases a trade-off may be required for readability in the source text file versus the readability in the doxygen formatted web pages.
 For example, there are some limitations on readability with '%' character and pipe character '|' within a markdown table.

-Avoid using direct hTML tags.
+Avoid using direct HTML tags.
 Although doxygen supports markdown and markdown supports HTML tags, the HTML support for doxygen's markdown is also limited.

 ## The Example